Modeling sequences and temporal networks with dynamic community structures: Results

-\section{Inference of markov chains}
+\subsection{Inference of Markov chains}

-Here we consider general time-series composed of a sequence of discrete tokens $\{x_t\}$, where $x_t$ is a single token from an alphabet of size $N$ observed at discrete time $t$, and $\vec{x}_{t-1} = (x_{t-1}, \dots, x_{t-n})$ are the previous $n$ tokens at time $t$.
-An $n$th-order Markov chain with transition probabilities $p(x_t|\vec{x}_{t-1})$ generates such a sequence with probability
+Here we consider general time-series composed of a sequence of discrete observations $\{x_t\}$, where $x_t$ is a single {token} from an alphabet of size $N$ observed at discrete time $t$, and $\bm{x}_{t-1} = (x_{t-1}, \dots, x_{t-n})$ is the {memory} of the previous $n$ tokens at time $t$ (see Fig.~\ref{fig:diagram}).
+An $n$th-order Markov chain with transition probabilities $p(x_t|\bm{x}_{t-1})$ generates such a sequence with probability

-where $a_{x,\vec{x}}$ is the number of transitions $\vec{x} \to x$ in $\{x_t\}$.
-Given a specific sequence $\{x_t\}$, we want to infer the transitions probabilities $p(x|\vec{x})$.
-The simplest approach is to compute the maximum-likelihood estimate, i.e.\
+where $a_{x,\bm{x}}$ is the number of transitions $\bm{x} \to x$ in $\{x_t\}$.
+Given a specific sequence $\{x_t\}$, we want to infer the transitions probabilities $p(x|\bm{x})$.
+The simplest approach is to compute the maximum-likelihood estimate, that is\

-where $a_{\vec{x}} = \sum_x a_{x,\vec{x}}$, which amounts simply to the frequency of observed transitions.
-Putting this back into the likelihood of Eq.~\ref{eq:markov}, we have
+where $a_{\bm{x}} = \sum_x a_{x,\bm{x}}$, which amounts simply to the frequency of observed transitions.
+Putting this back into the likelihood of Eq.~\ref{eq:Markov}, we have